Nightmare Number one, wide awake: In the summer of 1959, my father, an Air Force bomber pilot, was transferred to a base near Cheyenne, Wyoming.

 Forget our snickers: these women were serious about their mission.
 It was not only to aid the salvation of our immortal souls, but also to see us properly prepared to take part in this new Catholic era.
 Thus they repeatedly urged us to enroll in Catholic colleges once we graduated.

-(Such attendance, they also knew, greatly increased the odds we would marry other Catholics, and produce that most valuable church asset: new Catholic families.)
+(Such attendance, they also knew, greatly increased the odds we would marry other Catholics, and produce that most valuable of church assets: new Catholic families.)

 To this end, it was announced one day that we would soon be treated to a field trip, all the way to Denver, to visit the nearest Catholic colleges: Regis, for men, run by the Jesuits; and nearby Loretto Heights, for women, operated by the Sisters of Loretto.

 I enjoyed the trip, though I was already clear that, as a budding atheist, wherever I went to college, it would be at a secular school.
 This resolve was greatly strengthened when we visited, of all places, the Regis library.

 I had fond feelings for libraries, and at first glance, the one at Regis seemed a fine specimen: well-lighted, relatively new, with many long open shelves.
 Open shelves of books to me embodied freedom of thought and learning, and its liberating possibilities.